Frontend Dogma

 Mission

-The goal behind Frontend Dogma is to serve as a decent source for frontend development: Share meaningful information; make that information easy to access (via RSS feed, Mastodon, also Twitter); and give good credit to authors and publishers (with “do-follow” links and ample social mentions).
+The goal of Frontend Dogma is to serve as a decent news and tooling source for frontend development: Share meaningful information; make that information easy to access (via RSS feed, Mastodon, Bluesky, Twitter/X, and eventually more platforms); and give good credit to authors and publishers (with “do-follow” links for vetted websites [more information upcoming] and ample social media mentions).

 Frontend Dogma is also a small and humble publisher of books about frontend development.
-The first titles are ebooks by Frontend Dogma’s founder, Jens Oliver Meiert.
+The first titles are ebooks by the one-person team behind Frontend Dogma, Jens Oliver Meiert.
 Over time, Frontend Dogma will feature other authors and book types.
-If you’re an author writing about frontend development, get in touch for how Frontend Dogma and you could fit together.
+If you’re an author writing about frontend development, get in touch about how Frontend Dogma and you could fit together.

 FAQ